Weather warnings come into force with severe travel disruption expected

 Weather warnings are coming into force with Storm Floris expected to cause severe travel disruption.

-A yellow warning for wind has been issued for northern parts of the UK from 6am on Monday to 6am on Tuesday.
+A yellow warning for wind for northern parts of the UK became active at 6am on Monday and will last until 6am on Tuesday.

 The warnings have been upgraded to amber for much of Scotland, lasting from 10am to 10pm.